 FOOD

 Rice is a staple dish at all Korean meals and it is accompanied by a variety of side dishes.
 Korean cuisine is famous for its variety and abundance of colorful side dishes.
-Popular dishes include bean-paste soup, pickled cabbage (kimchi) and beef or fish with steamed and seasoned vegetables.
+Popular dishes include bean-paste soup, kimchi (pickled cabbage) and beef or fish with steamed and seasoned vegetables.
 Seasonings such as soy sauce, soybean paste, red pepper paste, ginger root, sesame oil and sesame seeds are also significant to Korean food.
-Food is not eaten in courses, but served all at once and eaten together.
+Generally, food is not eaten in courses, but served all at once and eaten together.

 Making sure that one’s guest has enough food to eat is important within Korean society.
+It is also common to ask if one has eaten as a form of greeting.
 However, this does not mean that you must eat everything you are offered.
 It is perfectly acceptable to refuse food if ever offered something that you are unable to eat.
 As long as you are polite, your Korean host should understand.
-Also, in some cases it is actually considered polite and acceptable to leave uneaten food on your plate.
-This indicates that you are full and can no longer eat.

 DINING OUT